-Our scarves are knitted at the excellent Textile Facilitation Unit based in the Shetland College in Lerwick.
-The Unit is a working partnership between the Shetland College and the local knitwear industry.
-It is manned by skilled technicians who work with designers and businesses from Shetland and the UK mainland.
+The scarves are knitted at the excellent Textile Facilitation Unit.
+The Unit is a working partnership between the Shetland Islands Council and the local knitwear industry.
+It is run by two skilled technicians who work with designers and businesses from Shetland and the UK mainland.

 CAD and CAM (Computer Aided Design and Computer Aided Manufacturing) are central to the design and making of our scarves.
-We develop our designs on a handframe knitting machine linked to a computer.
+Our designs are developed on a handframe knitting machine linked to a computer.
 This allows many pattern combinations and versions to be tried out and adapted like multiple knitted sketches.

-Joan Fraser working out a design on the handframe machine.
+Joan Fraser in the workroom in Muckle Roe, working on a design on her handframe knitting machine.

 This dice pattern is inspired by a 1930s man's slipover.

-The final design must then be programmed for production, and this is done by technician Roisin McAtamney.
-Roisin is a skilled design and production specialist who oversees the Unit and works on the development and prototyping of knitwear.
+The final design must then be programmed for production, and this is done by Roisin McAtamney or Helen Whitham.

 A number of quality considerations are addressed during programming.
 One such is ensuring a smooth and secure finish at the edges of the fabric: for example, in certain two-colour patterns in which long threads are carried vertically, the pattern is programmed to integrate the yarn uniformly into the fabric at each row end.